Riouken/cTab/README.md

 * Support for updated CBA keybinding API (introduced with CBA 1.20 RC6)
 * Prevent TAD from being accessible when using a parachute
 * Added 500m zoom-level to small TAD
+* Fixed player's camera breaking when exiting UAV full screen view while in a vehicle
+* Added own helmet cam back into the list of accessible helmet cams (to reduce confusion)

 ### 2.1.0 ###
 * Added basic TvT support, so now cTab will work on any side out of the box.
 Note: A stolen enemy device will currently _not_ provide you with enemy intel, instead the device will inherit your encryption key.